All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Zepbound is FDA-approved for chronic weight management in adults with a BMI of 30 or higher, or 27 or higher with at least one weight-related comorbidity.
 Metabolic syndrome qualifies as a weight-related condition, making many patients with this diagnosis eligible.

-This medication may be especially valuable for patients who need substantial weight loss to improve their metabolic profile, those who have not achieved adequate results with GLP-1-only medications, and individuals whose metabolic syndrome is accompanied by significant insulin resistance or prediabetes.
+This medication may be especially valuable for patients who need substantial weight loss to improve their metabolic profile, those who haven't achieved adequate results with GLP-1-only medications, and individuals whose metabolic syndrome is accompanied by significant insulin resistance or prediabetes.
 The magnitude of weight loss possible with Zepbound positions it as one of the most impactful non-surgical options currently available.

 How to Talk to Your Doctor